 The Chance Vought Cutlass was probably the most radical fighter aircraft to ever achieve fleet service.
 It was the first tail-less airplane to go into production in the United States, the first jet fighter in the U.S. designed from the outset with afterburners, It was the Navy's first swept jet and the first with a steerable nose wheel and irreversible power control system.
 It was also the first U.S. aircraft to have supersonic separation of stores and carry rockets in an under fuselage pack.
 The design started in June of 1945 and the tail-less configuration was an attempt to solve compressibility problems.
 The Navy opened a fighter competition in 1945 specifying an aircraft capable of 40,000 feet altitude and a speed of 600 m.p.h.
-Six companies entered designs, Vought, McDonnell, North American, Curtis Wright, Martin and Douglas.
+Six companies entered designs, Vought, McDonnell, North American, Curtiss Wright, Martin and Douglas.
 Vought was chosen the winner on June 25, 1946.

 The initial contract was for 3 XF7U-1's.
 The first of these flew on September 29, 1948.
 Even though it was not equipped with an afterburner, test flights were promising enough for the Navy to order 14 production F7U-1's.
 All three of the prototypes were destroyed, one during a test flight, one disappeared on a flight to obtain some aerial photos and the third during an air show.

 The Hobbycraft Cutlass comes in an overly large but sturdy top open two part box with catchy art work on the top.
 Inside the box we find one bag with all the parts except the clear parts in it.
 Not my favorite packaging method but there was no serious abrasion damage.
 Altogether there are six sprues molded in a light gray plastic.
 Surface detail is recessed and the surface is smooth but has a sort of blotchy appearance.
 This may be from the mold release agent and may look better when cleaned but shouldn't effect the finish.
-The panel lines are very nicely fine done but the fastener detail seems a bit over done.
+The panel lines are very finely done but the fastener detail seems a bit over done.
 The rudders are fixed and the demarcations for them need to be deeper than they are as they are the same size as the panel lines.
 The Elevons are separate but the speed brakes are fixed.
-Looking over the major airframe pieces I found no major surface defects and the some of the parts had moderate amounts of flash.
+Looking over the major air frame pieces I found no major surface defects and some of the parts had moderate amounts of flash.
 Some of the smaller parts have a moderate amount of parting lines to deal with.
-The insides of gear doors, the struts, the back sides of the wheels and some of the underling stores had ejector pin marks some of which you'll want to clean up.
+The insides of gear doors, the struts, the back sides of the wheels and some of the underling stores had ejector pin marks, some of which you'll want to clean up.
 The section of the fuselage forward of the intakes is separate which almost always leads to fit problems.
 The cockpit is pretty light on detail.
 The leading edge slats are separate but the instructions are vague as to whether they can be assembled in the closed position.
 The nose wheel bay and the main gear bays are boxed in and have some detail but it has been reported that the nose wheel bay is too shallow, not that it will bother me any.
 The kit comes with wing tanks and missiles.
 There are no engines, just front and backs.
 The sprue gates on some of the parts are quite heavy so care is in order when removing these parts.
 All together there are 79 gray parts.
 See below for photos.

 The clear parts are are not very clear having a foggy appearance and are thicker than what most better kits provide these days.
 According to other reviews the canopy shape is not right as well.
 Frame parts are raised.
 There are 2 clear parts for a total of 81 parts in the kit.